CloudEric/dnsvpn-cloudformation/README.md

 <a name="Run"></a>
 #### Running the Template

-Follow these steps to sucessfully run the CloudFormation template.
+Follow these steps to successfully run the CloudFormation template.
 Steps 1-3 only need to be performed once to build out the environment.

  1. *Select Template*
      - Choose "Upload the template to Amazon S3" and then specify the file location.